 - ⅓ cup sun-dried tomatoes

 - Heat a large non-stick frypan on medium-to-high heat add some oil.
-Wipe your mushrooms and trim the stems, add your mushrooms in batches to your pan and sauté until golden brown (approximately 5-10 minutes).
+Wipe your mushrooms and trim the stems, add your mushrooms in batches to your pan and sauté until golden brown (approximately 5-minutes per batch).